dehezhang2/Notes/3402/CS3402_Database_System.md

   * `UNION` ALL operator

-    * It returns all rows from the query and it **does not remove** duplicate rows between the various SELECT statements.
+    * It returns all rows from IANs SELECT statements.

     ```sql
     SELECT column_name(s) FROM table1